cadmando/ioBroker.pvcontrolled/README.md

 ## pvcontrolled adapter for ioBroker

-Adapter to controll devices depending on current PV production
+Adapter cto controll devices depending on the solar energy production

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later